-(Posting on fixing mistakes in students’ English; fragment of a presentation paper; by one NEB)
+(A posting on fixing mistakes in students’ English; fragment of a presentation paper)

 Li (1999) suggests that three aspects, namely, phonology, lexis and grammar, as well as elements of communicative competence to be incorporated into the region English curriculum be carefully and wisely interpreted.
 Otherwise, our English teaching will produce students who use their English with a lot of undesired mistakes.
 We certainly would not want that to happen.
 Therefore, as far as fixing mistakes is concerned, the following is proposed:

 Firstly, mistakes in grammar at the sentential level must constantly be corrected no matter how easily they persist to occur.
 Antoni and Gunawan (2005) in this respect offer examples of students’ presentate, I am agree, I have to take my mother to the hospital, and I am flu to be corrected into present, I agree, I had to take my mother to the hospital, and I am having a flu.
 This applies also to other grammatical aspects such as run-on sentences, diction or choice of words, phrase-forming and collocation, clauses, and parallelism.

 Secondly, mistakes at the discoursal level must also be equally tackled.
 This usually concerns coherence and cohesion, transitional markers including punctuation marks, relevant versus irrelevant ideas, discourse development, and logic.
 Antoni and Radiana (2001) inspired by alwasilah (1993: 78) proposes 3 steps in creating a discourse so that it conforms to the aspects required to make it organized.
 They are: formulating what we want to say, arranging the idea syntactically, and writing the idea down.